sagara-gunathunga/k8s-wso2apim3.2.0-modified/Readme.md

 cd ../../kubernetes-apim
 ```

-Search for **192.168.64.29** in the wso2apim-conf.yaml file and replace it with your minikube IP address.
+Search for **192.168.64.29** in the wso2apim-conf.yaml file and replace all the instances with your minikube IP address.

 ```
 kubectl apply -f wso2apim-conf.yaml